From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Study Setup

 \textit{Step 1: Test Execution and Coverage Collection.} We begin by executing the bug-witnessing test cases on both the bug-inducing and bug-fixing commits to collect line-level code coverage.
 By comparing the coverage data with the corresponding code changes, we discard any lines not covered by the test cases and retain only those directly involved in triggering or fixing the bug.

-Specifically, to isolate the bug-inducing and bug-fixing changes, we first collect the code coverage data from the relevant commits by executing the bug-witnessing test cases using JaCoCo\footnote{Available at: \url{https://www.jacoco.org/jacoco/}}, an industry-grade Java code coverage library.
-This process produces a \texttt{jacoco.exec} file, which contains the raw coverage information for the executed classes and methods.
-The coverage data is obtained by running the targeted test cases with the following command:
+Specifically, to isolate the bug-inducing and bug-fixing changes, we first collect the code coverage data from the relevant commits by executing the bug-witnessing test cases using JaCoCo\footnote{Available at: \url{https://www.jacoco.org/jacoco/}}, an industry-grade Java code coverage library, \firstrevision{for Java bugs, and Coverage.py~\footnote{Available at: \url{https://coverage.readthedocs.io}} for Python bugs.
+The coverage data is collected by running the targeted test cases with the respective coverage tool, which produces a coverage report containing the raw line-level coverage information for the executed classes and methods.}